-- Extensive warranty: Many of our laminate flooring options come with an extended warranty.
+- Extensive warranty: Many of our laminate flooring options have an extended warranty.
 This makes laminate an excellent, long-term investment for your home.

 - Easy to clean: Being one of the best hassle-free flooring options to clean, all you need is a quick sweep or vacuum.
-No floor waxing is necessary to maintain pristine condition.
+No floor waxing is necessary to maintain pristine conditions.

 - Installation: Snap-together laminate flooring eliminates the need for VOC-releasing glues.

 - Water-resistance: Traditional laminate is made with more natural materials than other wood-look flooring and can be susceptible to moisture.
 For increased resiliency in your home, check out our water-resistant and waterproof laminate options on our site.